dmgeurts/palo-check-gp-users/README.md

   ## Commands array
   commands = [ "/usr/local/sbin/pan_chk_gp_users.sh -k /etc/ipa/.panrc.fw01 /etc/panos/pan_chk_gp_users.fw01.conf" ]

-  ## Run this script every 5 minutes, not every 10 seconds or so.
+  ## Run this script every 5 minutes, not every 10 seconds.
   interval = "5m"

-  ## Set a specific timeout as API calls can take a little time, depending on how much data is collected and the CPU load of the firewall..
+  ## Set a specific timeout as API calls can take a little time, depending on how much data is collected and the CPU load of the firewall.
   timeout = "30s"

   ## Ignore Error Code